MawKKe/audiobook-split-ffmpeg/README.md

 See the help:

-    $ python3 audiobook-split-ffmpeg.py -h
+    $ python3 audiobook_split_ffmpeg.py -h

 In the simplest case you can just call

-    $ python3 audiobook-split-ffmpeg.py --infile /path/to/audio.m4b
+    $ python3 audiobook_split_ffmpeg.py --infile /path/to/audio.m4b --outdir foo

-By default, the chapter files will be written into a temporary directory under `/tmp`.
-You may specify alternative output directory with `--outdir <path>`, which will be created if it does not exist.
-Note that this script will never overwrite files, so you must delete conflicting files manually (or specify some other empty/nonexistent directory)
+Note that this script will never overwrite files in `foo/`, so you must delete conflicting files manually (or specify some other empty/nonexistent directory)

 The chapter titles will be included in the filenames if they are available in the chapter metadata.
 You may prevent this behaviour with flag `--no-use-title-as-filename`,